How to intregrate CK editor in Laravel

 </html>

-In the script part, we have initialized the CKEditor instance on text-area input by passing ID of input.
-It will convert normal text area into a Rich text editor using CKEditor plugin functionality.
+In the script part, we have initialized the CKEditor instance on text-area input by passing the ID of input.
+It will convert a normal text area into a Rich text editor using CKEditor plugin functionality.

 Define Routes

 In this step, we will define routes for posts.
 This route will handle user requests and deliver it to a specific controller and its method.
 In Laravel, All web routes must be added to a particular file routes/web.php.
-Although you can create a custom route file and bind it to your application.
+You can create a custom route file and bind it to your application.

 Open the web routes file and update it accordingly: